 Hunting Island and Coastal Resilence

 Hunting Island has experienced erosion most of its natural life.
-Currently, the State Park is applying for funds to renourish the beach with offshore sand and install two new groins.
+Currently, the State Park applied for state and federal permits to renourish the beach with offshore sand and install four new groins.
 Given its value as a State Park and public access point to the water, we support the renourishment but do not support the new groins or other use of hard structures.

 South Carolina’s state law calls us to “protect, preserve, restore and enhance the beach/dune system” especially when it provides “an environment which harbors natural beauty and enhances the well-being of the citizens of the State and its visitors”.
 Hunting Island certainly does so.

 Beach renourishment is not always a perfect solution or an easy task.
 It is not permanent and it affects wildlife, most notably the wildlife that we share the beach with, including the Loggerhead Sea Turtle, Piping Plover, Red Knot and Horseshoe crab and the smaller invertebrates they depend on.
 Beach renourishment must be done properly and carefully, respecting the nesting seasons and behavior of these important species.
 It involves moving sand with large machinery; so inevitably we are interfering with nature and the natural process.
-In this case however, given the incredible beauty and the important beach access and wildlife habitat provided by Hunting Island, we believe beach renourishment is worth it and is the right thing to do.
+In this case however, given the incredible beauty and the important beach access and wildlife habitat provided by Hunting Island, we believe beach renourishment is the right thing to do.

 We do not believe new groins are needed or should be granted with this proposal.
 Hardening the beach with additional groins does not support the natural process like renourishment alone would.